 About New Orleans

-Live like a local at the Blue60 Guest House.
+Live like a local at the Blue60 Marigny Inn.
 There are several local attractions within walking distance, including Jackson Square, the New Orleans Jazz Museum, the historic French Quarter and our neighborhood, the Faubourg Marigny.
-The guesthouse is conveniently located a block from Frenchmen Street and half a block from the The Rampart -St Claude Streetcar line.
+The guesthouse is conveniently located a block from Frenchmen Street and half a block from the The Rampart -St Claude Streetcar line (the streetcar is temporarily out of service at this stop until further notice).

 From museums and mansions to markets and jazz clubs, New Orleans has it all!
 Don’t miss out on a stroll along Frenchmen Street, fresh vegetables and souvenirs at the historic French Market and Palace Market, or take a walking tour through one of our many cemeteries or the opulent Garden District